Learning Stable Classifiers by Transferring Unstable Features: Method

 \section{Method}

 \paragraph{Problem formulation} We consider the transfer problem from a source task to a target task.
-For the source task, we assume the standard setting~\cite{arjovsky2019invariant} where the training data contain $n$ environments $E_1, \ldots, E_n$.
+For the source task, we assume the standard setting~\citep{arjovsky2019invariant} where the training data contain $n$ environments $E_1, \ldots, E_n$.
 Within each environment $E_i$, examples are drawn from the joint distribution $P_i (x, y)$.
 Following \citet{woodward2005making}, we define unstable features $\mathcal{Z}(x)$ as features that are \emph{differentially} correlated with the label across the environments.
 We note that $\mathcal{Z}(x)$ is unknown to the model.

-For the target task, we assume that the label is \emph{not} causally associated with the above unstable features $\mathcal{Z}$.
+For the target task, we only have access to the input-label pairs $(x, y)$ (i.e. no environments).
+We assume that the target label is \emph{not} causally associated with the above unstable features $\mathcal{Z}$.
 However, due to collection biases, the target data may contain \emph{spurious correlations} between the label and $\mathcal{Z}$.
-We don't have multiple target environments to regularize this bias.
 Our goal is to transfer the knowledge that $\mathcal{Z}$ is unstable in the source task, so that the target classifier will not rely on these spurious features.

-\paragraph{Overview} If the unstable features have been identified and annotated for the target task, we can simply apply group DRO to learn a stable classifier.
-By grouping examples based on the unstable features and minimizing the worst-case risk over these \emph{manually-defined} groups, we can explicitly address the bias from these unstable features~\cite{hu2018does, oren2019distributionally, Sagawa*2020Distributionally}.
-Coming back to our setup, we demonstrate that while these unstable features are not accessible, we can leverage the source environments to derive groups over the target data that are informative of these biases.
+\paragraph{Overview} If the unstable features have been identified for the target task, we can simply apply group DRO to learn a stable classifier.
+By grouping examples based on the unstable features and minimizing the worst-case risk over these \emph{manually-defined} groups, we explicitly address the bias from these unstable features~\citep{hu2018does, oren2019distributionally, Sagawa*2020Distributionally}.
+In our setup, while these unstable features are not accessible, we can leverage the source environments to derive groups over the target data that are informative of these biases.
 Applying group DRO on these \emph{automatically-derived} groups, we can eliminate the unstable correlations in the target task.